-This year, even more people will transport their worries and hardships into the festive season than usual.
-Given the background of enormous global crises and upheavals, it is not easy to gather strength for the start of the new year.
-But this gathering of strength is especially important this time.
+This year, once more, many people will transport their worries and hardships into the festive season.
+Given the background of enormous global crises and upheavals, it is not easy to gather strength for the start of 2023.
+But the gathering of stability is vital this time.

-You don’t have to be a best-selling Zen Buddhist monk like Haemin Sunim to find peace and serenity in life.
+You don’t have to be a best-selling Zen Buddhist monk like Haemin Sunim to find peace and serenity.
 And you don’t have to turn your back on the material world and adopt a monastic existence.
-Sunim, born in Korea and educated in America, may have a more fully developed spiritual nature than most people, but he grounds his philosophical approach in reality: accept life’s challenges, don’t flee from negative emotions, and define your own parameters for happiness and success.
+Sunim, born in Korea and educated in America, may have a more fully developed spiritual nature than most people.
+Still, he grounds his philosophical approach in reality: accept life’s challenges, don’t flee from negative emotions, and define your own parameters for happiness and success.

 The Things You Can See Only When You Slow DownPenguin Group (USA)